 When Marian Sang: The True Recital of Marian Anderson by Pam Muñoz Ryan, illustrated by Brian Selznick

 Marian Anderson was the first African American singer to perform at the Metropolitan Opera House, overcoming racism that she faced during her entire career, most notably in 1939 when Howard University in Washington D.C. tried to book a venue for her concert.
-After being turned down due to White Performers Only policies, it took protest from the first lady of the United States, Eleanor Roosevelt to get her a stage at the Lincoln Memorial on Easter Sunday.
+After being turned down due to White Performers Only policies, it took protest from the First Lady of the United States, Eleanor Roosevelt to get her a stage at the Lincoln Memorial on Easter Sunday.
 A reluctant activist, Marian nonetheless, broke color barriers setting the stage for others including Leontyne Price.
 This biography pairs wonderfully with Leontyne Price: Voice of a Century. [advanced picture book, ages 8 and up]

 Lillian Hardin Armstrong (born 1898)